Should You Treat Massage Clients When They Are Sick?

 You’ve got two options: turn them down and ask them to reschedule.
 Be polite, of course, but firm - it’s not worth risking the health of your other customers.
 Or, if you’re feeling robust and healthy, and it seems like they are just about over the illness, you can go ahead.

 If you do go ahead, you must ensure that your treatment room is thoroughly disinfected afterwards.
-The best way to guarantee that the germs don’t travel to your next client is to have disposable massage table covers and disposable face hole covers handy at all times.
+The best way to guarantee that the germs don’t travel to your next client is to have protective massage table covers and disposable face hole covers handy at all times.
 That way, you can simply throw away the covers used for the sick client and put fresh, hygienic ones on for your next client.

 This also saves you from having to use harsh disinfectants that will damage the upholstery of your massage table.
 Leather and faux leather materials are easily weakened by using chemical sprays, so better not to let a sick client come into contact with the upholstery at all.
 You want to protect the health of your massage table too!